1carew1/CachingRestSpringBoot/README.md

     "imageDataPoints" : "BYTE_ARRAY_OF_IMAGE"
 }
 ```

-Note this will place the image into the cache but will not store any performance metrics to the db.
+Note : this will place the image into the cache but will not store any performance metrics to the db.

-Mostly this endpoint will be used for filling the cache before testing.
+This endpoint should be used for filling the cache before testing.

 #### /api/v1/batch
 This endpoint is for creating a test batch (a way of grouping images into the same test setup).